United States Dragon Boat Federation: Coaches

 Team USA has had many coaches over the years.
-Some of them include: Robert "Bob" McNamara, Colleen McNamara, Pete McNamara, Randy Ng, Chris Marquart, Jaimie Richmond, Ellen Law, Pat Bradley, Jeff Kuhn, Joshua Hwung, Nathan Salazar.
+Some of them include: Robert "Bob" McNamara, Colleen McNamara, Pete McNamara, Randy Ng, Chris Marquart, Jaimie Richmond, Ellen Law, Pat Bradley, Jeff Kuhn, Joshua Hwung, and Nathan Salazar.

 Robert "Bob" McNamara is the most successful dragon boat coach in the United States.
 The teams he has coached/co-coached have won over 100 IDBF World Nations Championships medals, including 23 gold medals.
 He has been coaching since 1986.

 Hosted IDBF World Nations Championships

-The United States hosted the 4th IDBF World Nations Championships in Philadelphia, Pennsylvania in 2001, and the 10th IDBF World Nations Championships in Tampa Bay, Florida in 2011.
+The United States hosted the 4th IDBF World Nations Championships in Philadelphia, Pennsylvania, in 2001, and the 10th IDBF World Nations Championships in Tampa Bay, Florida, in 2011.

 United States at IDBF World Nations Championships (WDBRC)

 The United States has won many medals at the international level; medals standings from the IDBF World Nations Championships (also called the World Dragon Boat Racing Championships, or WDBRC) are listed below.